TerryV8/click-count/docs/kubernetes.md

   redis_data:
 ```

+How to Read the Docker Compose File:
+- We define two services, web and redis.
+- The web service builds from the Dockerfile in the current directory
+- Forwards the container’s exposed port (5000) to port 5000 on the host…
+- Mounts the project directory on the host to /code inside the container (allowing you to modify the code without having to rebuild the image)…
+- And links the web service to the Redis service.
+- The redis service uses the latest Redis image from Docker Hub.

 Alpine images

 A lot of Docker images (versions of images) are created on top of Alpine Linux – this is a lightweight distro that allows you to reduce the overall size of Docker images.